CptHectorX/GBT_Project/README.md

 # Ticket System

 This repository holds a single HTML page for simple ticket management.
-The page displays existing tickets in a table and provides a form to add new ones.
+The page displays existing tickets in a table and provides a button that opens a form in a popup to add new ones.

 ## Opening the page